hyperledger/identus-cloud-agent/docs/decisions/20230405-did-linked-resources.md

 - Provide a concrete proposal for what we would like to implement for PRISM.
 - Provide a generic way of storing and linking the resources for the DID in the PRISM platform.

-Cheqd's approach for linking the resources to the DID is not a part of the current version of DID specification.
-Even if it's possible to find some information about `linkedResources` and `linkedResourceMetadata` optional field of the DIDDoc, it looks like the current decision is

 ## Context and Problem Statement

-Atala Prism platform must be able to store and distribute the various resources such as credential schemas, logos, revocation status lists, and documents (aka any text, JSON, images, etc)
+Atala Prism platform must be able to store and distribute the various resources such as credential schemas, logos, revocation status lists, and documents (aka any text, JSON, images, etc).
+But in the scope of the current ADR the following resource types are discussed:

+- credential schema (JSON and AnonCreds)
+- credential definition (AnonCreds)
+- revocation list

 **NOTE**: Resources containing the PII must never be stored on-chain.

 Requirements for storing and distributing resources:

 - Decentralization - resources must be stored in decentralized storage
-- Security - resources must be stored in the reliable tamper-proof storage
-- Immutability - resource must be immutable
-- Versioning - it should be possible to track the versioning of the resource
 - Discoverability - it should be possible to discover the resource
 - Longevity - the ability of a storage solution to maintain the availability and integrity of stored resources
 - Interoperability - it should be possible for other SSI systems to fetch the resource
-- Trust - the fetched resource should be trusted by other SSI systems
+- Trust - resources must be stored in reliable tamper-proof storage and be trusted by other SSI systems

+Other requirements, such as `versioning`, `security` and `immutability` are out of the scope of this ADR:

+- Versioning - is a specific requirement for the particular resource and belongs to the resource metadata
+- Security - is an important aspect that must be taken into account by the underlying storage system and data access layer
+- Immutability - is one of the strategies to guarantee `trust` and `decentralisation``, but it shouldn't be a requirement by itself.

 The technical solution contains a lot of variations and particular small decisions but overall it can be split into two main questions:

 - where the resource is stored?
 - how the resource is discovered and fetched?